 - Government Recording: After originating your mortgage, the lender must then record the mortgage with the applicable government entity (typically the county recorder’s office) in order to protect its collateral interest in your property.
 This fee covers the lender’s cost of recording your mortgage.

 3. Prepaid Items: There are certain items, such as interest and homeowners insurance, that you are required to prepay at closing.
 These items will not change from lender to lender.

 - Interest (est. 15 days): The amount of interest that accrues from the date of your loan’s funding to the end of the month when the funding occurred.
 For example, if your loan was funded on June 10, the prepaid interest should reflect 20 days to cover the period from June 11 to June 30.
-Since your first mortgage payment on September 1st will cover the interest from August; in order to be all caught up the interest from the month of closing needs to be paid upfront.
+Mortgage interest is paid in arrears.
+Since your first mortgage payment on August 1st will cover the interest from July; in order to be all caught up the interest from the month of closing needs to be paid upfront.
 It is industry best practice to use 15 days as an estimate, since the exact date of your loan closing is still unknown.

 - Homeowners Insurance (Purchase transactions only): Lenders require that borrowers purchase homeowner’s insurance, also known as hazard insurance.
 The lender will require an upfront payment at closing to cover a full year’s premium of homeowners insurance, as required by the policy provider.

 4. Escrow Account Funds: Lenders require an initial escrow deposit to start your escrow account.
 Escrow accounts (sometimes referred to as impound accounts) are set up to pay certain property-related expenses, such as property taxes and homeowners insurance.
 These expenses are usually paid once or twice per year, but your lender will break them down into monthly installments and add them to your mortgage payment each month.